sabrinaspage/N-Common-Word-Sequences/README.md

 ## Install

-run `git clone https://github.com/sabrinaspage/N-Common-Word-Sequences` in your terminal. enter the directory with `cd N-Common-Word-Sequences`. run `bundle` to make sure you have all the needed gems.
+Run `git clone https://github.com/sabrinaspage/N-Common-Word-Sequences` in your terminal.

+Enter the directory with `cd N-Common-Word-Sequences`.

+Run `bundle` to make sure you have all the needed gems.

 ## Docker